mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 * Legal ambiguities on copyrights :
   * Generate paintings in the style of someone
   * Get the voice of some singer and use it in some song.
+* If LLM is working on private data, it could inadvertendly expose private informations in the prompt. *Based on (private fact), my analysis is (...)*

 ## Toxicity